Safhanafarha775/-Robot-Navigation-Simulator/README.md

 To run the interactive Colab notebook and generate all visualizations and animations:

-1. Open the `Robot_Navigation_Simulator.ipynb` file in Google Colab.
+1. Open the `Robot_Navigation.ipynb` file in Google Colab.
 2. Run all cells (`Runtime -> Run all`).

 ### Generated Outputs